-The 2023 RBES is based on the language in the 2015 edition of the IECC and includes efficiency improvements included in the 2018 and 2021 IECC to ensure continued progression in efficiency in the Vermont RBES.
-The 2023 RBES builds on the "Package Plus Points" approach to code compliance, initiated in 2020.
+The 2020-2023 RBES is based on the language in the 2015 edition of the IECC and includes efficiency improvements included in the 2018 and 2021 IECC to ensure continued progression in efficiency in the Vermont RBES.
+The 20203 RBES also provides a newbuilds on the "Package Plus Points" approach to code compliance, initiated in 2020.
 (Previous code compliance was achieved through a "prescriptive package" approach).
 The addition of "points" provides builders and designers greater flexibility in complying with the RBES.
 The 2023 RBES also simplified the Packages and makes them applicable to both the Base Code and the Stretch Code, with the only difference being the number of Points needing to be achieved.
 The 2023 RBES also attempts to better address multifamily construction by aligning the standards between RBES and the Commercial Building Energy Standards (CBES) so that regardless of whether the multifamily building falls under RBES (up to three stories in height) or CBES (buildings four stories or higher), the energy standards should be consistent.
 The Code Collaborative Process undertaken in 2021 allowed for more in-depth discussions with stakeholders on topics and many of the suggestions are reflected in the 2023 RBES.
-The Vermont PSD also held a series of stakeholder meetings in 2022 to gather feedback on proposed changes to the RBES.
+The Vermont PSD also held a series of stakeholder meetings in 2018 and 20192022 to gather feedback on proposed changes to the RBES.
 The revisions presented in this document were modified based on input received from these meetings.

-EFFECTIVE USE OF THE 2023 VERMONT RESIDENTIAL BUILDING ENERGY STANDARDS
+EFFECTIVE USE OF THE 20203 VERMONT RESIDENTIAL BUILDING ENERGY STANDARDS

-The 2023 Vermont Residential Building Energy Standards (RBES) is a code that regulates minimum energy conservation requirements for new buildings as well as additions, alterations, renovations, and repairs to existing buildings.
-The 2023 RBES addresses energy conservation requirements for all aspects of energy uses in residential construction, including heating and ventilating, lighting, water heating, and power usage for appliances and building systems.
+The 2020-2023 Vermont Residential Building Energy Standards (RBES) is a code that regulates minimum energy conservation requirements for new buildings as well as additions, alterations, renovations, and repairs to existing buildings.
+The 20202023 RBES addresses energy conservation requirements for all aspects of energy uses in residential construction, including heating and ventilating, lighting, water heating, and power usage for appliances and building systems.

-The 2023 RBES is a design document.
+The 20202023 RBES is a design document.
 For example, before constructing a building, the designer must determine the minimum insulation R-values and fenestration U-factors for the building exterior envelope.
 The RBES sets forth minimum requirements for exterior envelope insulation, window and door U-factors and SHGC ratings, duct insulation, lighting and power efficiency, mechanical ventilation, and water distribution insulation.

-Arrangement and Format of the 2023 RBES
+Arrangement and Format of the 20202023 RBES

-The 2023 RBES, like other codes published by the International Code Council® (the ICC®), is arranged and organized to follow sequential steps that generally occur during a plan review or inspection.
-The 2023 RBES is divided into six different parts:
+The $\frac{20202023}{2023}$ RBES, like other codes published by the International Code Council[®] (the ICC[®]), is arranged and organized to follow sequential steps that generally occur during a plan review or inspection.
+The $\frac{20202023}{202023}$ RBES is divided into six different parts: